TeleClinic/SmartImageView/README.md

 # SmartImageView [![](https://jitpack.io/v/TeleClinic/SmartImageView.svg)](https://jitpack.io/#TeleClinic/SmartImageView)
-Smart Image View for Android where you can add multiple images and choose the shape and size
+Smart Image View for Android where you can add multiple images and choose the shape (circle or square) and the size.

 # Screenshot